Cannery Row (novel): Reception

-At the time of its publication, many critics dismissed the work as "mere whimsy and easy caricature, the sort of slim pickings that reviewers love to hate because it allows them to mine their febrile talents for hilarious ridicule and clever zingers."
-The New York Times Book Review and several East Coast reviewers savaged Steinbeck's new novel.
-On the West Coast, the reviewer for The Los Angeles Times, Benjamin Howden, acknowledged that Cannery Row wasn't Steinbeck's best effort.
+At the time of its publication, many critics dismissed Cannery Row as "mere whimsy and easy caricature, the sort of slim pickings that reviewers love to hate because it allows them to mine their febrile talents for hilarious ridicule and clever zingers."
+The New York Times Book Review and several East Coast reviewers excoriated the book.
+On the West Coast, the reviewer for the Los Angeles Times, Benjamin Howden, acknowledged that Cannery Row wasn't Steinbeck's best effort.
 "But the parts that are good are so uproariously funny that the little volume bids fair to outsell everything he has done since [The Grapes of Wrath]".
 In a reassessment of the novel in 1977, Jackson J. Benson, Professor of American Literature at San Diego State University, wrote, "On one hand the book has become a favorite among many Steinbeck readers and has turned Ed Ricketts into legend and Cannery Row itself into a mecca for tourists.
 The novel still baffles the critics."